Buch, Englisch, 224 Seiten, Format (B × H): 210 mm x 280 mm

 ISBN: 978-1-041-21882-1

-Breaking down a fairly complex design process into manageable steps, The Product Wheel Handbook: Creating Balanced Flow in High-Mix Process Operations, 2nd Edition, walks readers through the process for designing and implementing the PW technique.
-It includes a case study taken from actual practice that illustrates the design process and its benefits.
-Describing how to apply the product wheel technique to any manufacturing operation, the book:
+Breaking down a fairly complex design process into manageable steps, The Product Wheel Handbook: Creating Heijunka in High-Mix Process Operations, 2nd Edition walks readers through the process for designing, implementing, and maintaining the product wheel technique.
+It describes each step in detail based on a case study taken from actual practice.

 - Defines the cultural foundation necessary for smooth product wheel design and implementation

 Many of the steps in wheel design described in this book are not new.
-What’s new is their application to production planning and scheduling problems, and more importantly, a clear roadmap explaining how and when they should be used in product wheel design.
-Supplying you with the tools to reduce the chaos often found in production scheduling, the book outlines a disciplined structure that will allow you to spend less of your time resolving schedule problems.
-Most importantly, it provides your organization with a stable platform to deal with abnormal events in a less stressful and more logical manner.
+What is new is a proven road map explaining how to apply them in an integrated, holistic manner, starting with a thorough understanding of material flow and equipment performance coupled with product characteristics and requirements.
+The result is a disciplined scheduling structure that will allow you to spend less of your time firefighting and more time in higher valued, more productive work.
+More importantly it provides your organization with a stable platform to deal with abnormal events in a less stressful and more logical manner.

 Zielgruppe